edinburgh-university-OOSA/env_geog/README.md

 Code is primarily in R, with some preparation scripts in Python.

+## Regional mapping workflow
+The suggested workflow to combine diameter at breast height (DBH) data with airborne laser scanning derived digital surface models (DSMs) and digital terrain models (DTMs) to map biomass.
+Combining :wq

 ## Week 1
 This contains code for potential answers for the first week of this part of the course (teaching week 7).

 ## Week 2
 This contains code for potential answers for the second week of this part of the course (teaching week 8).

+## Week 3
+This contains code for potential answers for the second week of this part of the course (teaching week 11).